-Physiomics Plc is a company limited by shares incorporated in England and Wales.
-The registered office is The Magdalen Centre, Oxford Science Park, Robert Robinson Avenue, Oxford, OX4 4GA.
+Physiomics PLC is a Company limited by shares incorporated in England and Wales.
+The registered office and principal place of business is Bee House, 140 Easten Avenue, Milton Park, Abingdon, OX14 4SB.
 The Company's ordinary shares of 0.4p each are admitted to trading on the AIM market of the London Stock Exchange plc.